swiftlang/swift-evolution/zzzz-nesting.md

 Because there is no natural limit of nesting extensions, this feature enables developers to design more sophisticated systems of access rights, without increasing Swifts complexity for users that are happy with "puplic-internal-private" and don't see the need for additional keywords or other changes in the language.

+To illustrate the expressiveness:

+You could create a property of a type that is only visible to a certain method of a different type - not even the owning type would be able to access it.

 ## Future enhancements

 For extensions of an enclosing type, that type could be easily inferred, so some repetition could be eliminated easily.

+It could also be desireable to add a shorthand to declare single-method extensions, to save one level of indentation for those.

 ## Source compatibility